Now Reading

 7. Èze

-Just a short distance from Nice, Èze is one of the most beautiful places on the French Riviera.
-It’s a beautiful cobblestone street-filled village perched overlooking a cliff thousands of feet above the Mediterranean.
-Visit the Jardin Exotique d’Èze, which is housed in a former medieval fortress (which you may recognize from Hitchcock’s To Catch a Thief), to experience incredible panoramas of the French Riviera.
-Then, set out to wander the cobbled medieval streets and charming storefronts for which Èze is best known.
-Stop to admire sights such as the 14th-century Chapelle de la Sainte-Croix, once used as a meeting place for those who came to the aid of plague victims in the Middle Ages.
+Just a short distance from Nice, Èze is one of the most stunning spots on the French Riviera.
+This picturesque village, with its charming cobblestone streets, is perched on a cliff thousands of feet above the Mediterranean.
+Visit the Jardin Exotique d’Èze, located in a former medieval fortress (which you might recognize from Hitchcock’s To Catch a Thief), to enjoy breathtaking panoramas of the French Riviera.
+Take your time exploring the cobbled medieval streets and charming storefronts that make Èze so enchanting.
+Don’t miss the 14th-century Chapelle de la Sainte-Croix, a historic site once used as a meeting place for those aiding plague victims in the Middle Ages.

-One of the oldest medieval towns in the region, the walled town of Saint-Paul-de-Vence, looms high on a rocky spur on the Riviera’s Eastern edge.
-This beautiful village offers sweeping views of the French Prealps and the Mediterranean Sea.
-Its reputation as an artist’s haven helped the destination attract several famous painters, including Marc Chagall, who lived in St-Paul and is buried in the village’s historic cemetery.
-Also, Pablo Picasso, Jean-Paul Sartre, and Simone de Beauvoir were among the artists and intellectuals to frequent the village, its restaurants, and bars during the 20th century.
-Just spend some time wandering through its cobbled medieval streets.
-And stop at one of the village’s many art studios and galleries or shop for Provencal specialties.
+One of the oldest medieval towns in the region, the walled town of Saint-Paul-de-Vence, perches high on a rocky spur at the eastern edge of the Riviera.
+This picturesque village offers sweeping views of the French Prealps and the Mediterranean Sea.
+Renowned as an artist’s haven, Saint-Paul-de-Vence has attracted several famous painters, including Marc Chagall, who lived here and is buried in the village’s historic cemetery.
+Pablo Picasso, Jean-Paul Sartre, and Simone de Beauvoir were among the many artists and intellectuals who frequented the village, its restaurants, and its bars during the 20th century.

 9. Saint-Jean-Cap-Ferrat

-Once a quiet fishing village, Saint-Jean-Cap Ferrat has become one of Riviera’s most coveted spots for vacationers and locals seeking a bit of old-fashioned chic.
-Once favored by the European aristocracy, this pretty peninsula is home to countless striking bits of architecture.
-The town features five public beaches dotted around the peninsula.
-The most popular one is Paloma Beach thanks to famous figures such as Henri Matisse, Sean Connery, and Elton John.
-In town, explore the old Port and 11th-century Saint-Hospice Chapel.
-Also, consider taking a drive to admire some of the area’s legendary, lavish villas, including the Villa Ephrussi de Rothschild.
+Once a quiet fishing village, Saint-Jean-Cap-Ferrat has become one of the Riviera’s most sought-after spots for vacationers and locals seeking a touch of old-fashioned chic.
+Once favored by European aristocracy, this charming peninsula boasts striking architecture and five public beaches.
+The most popular is Paloma Beach, frequented by famous figures like Henri Matisse, Sean Connery, and Elton John.

 10. Porquerolles Island